OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 - Strict input validation is highly recommended and easy
 - Expensive queries can easily lead to Denial of Service (DoS); there are several defenses ranging from simple to complex
 - It is very important to implement proper access control (authorization) but it can be tricky
-- Some default configurations (Introspection, GraphiQL) should be disabled/changed before releasing an API to production
+- Some default configurations (Introspection, GraphiQL, excessive errors) should be disabled/changed before releasing an API to production

 ## Common Attacks